The Hidden Scale Of Human Modification

 However,

-Just look at the Ozempic stuff and you see how quickly people took to that,
+And you see how quickly people took to that,

-Caffeine use for cognitive or physical performance.
+Caffeine use for cognitive or physical performance,

 Creatine,